-How does Des Moines Public Schools develop its annual budget.
-This page provides an overview of how both the district and individual schools develop the yearly budget, and how it is a year-round process.
+How does Des Moines Public Schools develop its annual budget?
+This page provides an overview of how the district and individual schools develop budgets, and why it is a year-round process.

 District Budget Development

-The District wide budget development process is a collaborative process involving many stakeholders including school personnel, Employee’s Budget Committee, Citizen’s Budget Committee, Business and Finance, the Chief Financial Officer, the Superintendent, and the Board of Trustees
+The district-wide budget development process is a collaborative one involving many stakeholders, including school personnel, the Employees’ Budget Advisory Committee, the Citizens’ Budget Advisory Committee, Business & Finance, the chief financial officer, the superintendent, and the school board.

-The budget reflects the labor, materials, and resources required to fulfill the goals and objectives outlined by the Board.
-The budget serves as an operational plan, stated in financial terms, for carrying out the goals of the school system.
+The budget reflects the labor, materials, and resources required to fulfill the goals and objectives established by the board.
+The budget serves as an operational plan, stated in financial terms, for carrying out the mission of the school district.

-The budget preparation process begins each year in September and continues through April 15th with the adoption of the budget by the Board of Trustees.
-During this time period Business and Finance works with both the Employee’s and the Citizen’s Budget Advisory Committees, and with school and program administrators to determine enrollment projections and anticipated programmatic changes.
+The budget preparation process begins each year in September and continues through April 15th, the deadline mandated for formal adoption by local boards of school district budgets in Iowa.
+Business & Finance works throughout the period with both advisory committees and district administrators to determine enrollment projections and anticipated changes in programming.

-- Publish a notice with the location, date and time for the Public Hearing.
-Must be 10-20 days before Adoption of the budget.
+- Publish a notice with the location, date and time for public hearing(s) which must be scheduled 10-20 days before adoption of the budget.